dart-lang/site-www/src/tools/pub/automated-publishing.md

       --display-name='pub-dev'
     ```

-    This will create a service account named
+    This creates a service account named
     `pub-dev@$PROJECT_ID.iam.gserviceaccount.com`.

 1. Grant the service account permission to publish your package.

    To complete this step, you must have _uploader_ permission on the package or
-   _admin_ of the publisher that owns the package.
+   be an _admin_ of the publisher that owns the package.

    a.
 Navigate to the **Admin** tab (`pub.dev/packages/<package>/admin`).
    a.
-Click the **Enable publishing with Google Cloud Service account**.
+Click **Enable publishing with Google Cloud Service account**.
    a.
 Type the email of the service account into the **Service account email** field.
       You created this account in the previous step:
       `pub-dev@$PROJECT_ID.iam.gserviceaccount.com`